 The Top 5 Vintage Window Types and How You Can Restore Them

 It is no secret that a window, in a broad sense, is a vented barrier in a wall opening that allows light and air into a home.
 The views tend to be quite lovely as well!
-But taking it a step further into the definition, you will discover that windows come in all sorts of styles, each with their own characteristics, features, and motives.
+But taking it a step further into the definition, you will discover that windows come in all sorts of styles, each with its own characteristics, features, and motives.
 Some may open, some may not, and some may be double hung whereas others single hung.
 To give you some more in-depth insight into the different vintage window types, here are the top 5 most common ones that you might have in your home already.

 First up are casement windows.
 This is a vintage window style that hinges on one side and opens outward on the other, just like a door.
 This is perfect if you want great airflow and more scenic views, as they tend to be on the taller and wider side.
-Casement windows can hinge on different sides and can turn into different types of windows such as a hopper window or an awning.
+Casement windows can hinge on different sides and can turn into different types of windows such as a hopper windows or an awning.

 - French Casement

-Like the regular casement, a French casement is when you have two casement windows that are side by side, opening from the center.
+Like a regular casement, a French casement is when you have two casement windows that are side by side, opening from the center.
 These do not have vertical posts between them, called a mullion, so all you have to do is simply crank them open at the same time to get a full unobstructed view and fresh air.

 - Single Hung

-Single hung windows are certainly the more prominent windows in homes.
+Single-hung windows are certainly the more prominent windows in homes.
 They offer a basic look and can either give off vintage or modern vibes.
 With these, you are able to raise the window sash or the bottom half, but the top half stays immobile.
 Generally, these are rectangular or square-shaped, easy to clean, and very simple to use.